 We have One Great Emphasis

 Reformed churches see the chief aim of a life lived coram deo (in the presence of God) to be the Glory of God.
-Therefore, we measure our fellowship and view everything in God's Providence through the lens of making Christ First in all things.
-As a church, we intentionally put Christ first in our name to remind us that He is to be First in All Things.
+Therefore, we measure our fellowship and view everything in God's Providence through the lens of the glory of God.
+As a church, we have intentionally put Christ first in our name to be a constant reminder to us that He is to be First in All Things (Colossians 1:18) and the goal of everything we do is to be His glory.